 These records typically relate to customer communications and employee records.
 The documents that must be kept on file for at least 3 years include the following:

-*Trial balances show all of the credits and debits (money in and money out) related to the broker-dealer’s business.
-Here’s an example of one.
-You don’t need to know much about them except they require a 3-year retention requirement.
+*Trial balances list all credits and debits (money in and money out) related to the broker-dealer’s business.
+Here’s an example.
+You don’t need to know the details for the exam - just that trial balances have a 3-year retention requirement.

 According to FINRA rules, how long must broker-dealers maintain complaints on file?